SelfHosted-Club/yet-another-bench-script/README.md

 This script isn't an attempt to be a golden standard.
 It's just yet another bench script to add to your arsenal.
 Included are several tests that I think are most beneficial for the end-user.
 If there's features that you would like to see added, feel free to submit an issue describing your feature request or fork the project!

+### **This is a modified script by SelfHosted.Club that sends through JSON the region, city, country and the organization that the IP is under - it is to distinguish various providers out there, no personal information is pulled - unless you are your own ISP and the organization is your personal name.**

 View YABS usage stats [here](https://yabs.rowe.sh).

 ### **What's New With YABS?**